ntoand/gigapoint/gigapoint/README.md

 ### Run

-Create a soft link or copy "gigapoint_resource" to this directory
+Create a soft link or copy "gigapoint_resource" to build/working directory and run

 ```
 ./gigapoint path/to/configfile.cfg